-During the COVID-19 closing from December 16 to January 18, the BSO opening hours per After-School Care are determined in consultation with the schools.
+During the COVID-19 closing from December 16 to (undetermined date), the BSO opening hours per After-School Care are determined in consultation with the schools.
 All information about the specific opening hours per After-School Care are shared via the Parent Portal.
 For questions, we would like to refer you to your location manager.
 As soon as the schools reopen, the standard BSO schedule will resume.

 In order to ensure that the moment of bringing is safe, we will implement time frames within certain children can be brought.
 All locations have worked this out for their own location, at group level.
 This overview has been shared in the Parent Portal.
 It contains the following:

 We realize that bringing in the indicated time frames can be challenging.
 If it is not possible to bring your child(ren) within the indicated time frame, we understand this.
 Nevertheless, we urge you to take the indicated time frames into account as much as possible in order to minimize the 'rush moments' and to keep the 1.5 meter distance between you and other parents or the Nannies.

 In order to keep a good overview and to be able to make our staff planning, we request you to register the absence of your child(ren) for the children aged 0 to 4 years in the Parent Portal.

 Meanwhile it is possible to request exchange days, of course based on availability and for safety reasons, exchange days are only permitted in your child’s own group.
 We ask for your understanding.
 More information about the Parent Portal and how to unsubscribe can be found in the Parent Portal Manual.